 The distances are huge and population is sparse, the temperatures fluctuate between scorching heat and bitter cold, roads range from Swiss-style to shit-style, the elevations in the mountains can be terrifying and drivers are reckless and possibly drunk.
-If all of this doesn’t scare you, well then….welcome!
+That is, in a nutshell, cycling the Silk Road.

 Have a look at the list of bike shops in Central Asia.